Drop impact on superheated surfaces: from capillary dominance to non-linear advection dominance: Modelling the minimum film thickness

 Similarly as for the interface curvature, the non-linear advective term diverges as the thickness at the neck vanishes.
 Equation \eqref{liquidadim} allows us to estimate the pressure associated to the non-linear advective term which scales as $\Stn^{-1/3}\tilde{h}_n^2/\tilde{\ell}^2$, assuming that $\tilde{v}_l \sim \partial\tilde{h}_n/\partial\tilde{t}$ and that the time derivatives are advection dominated \citep{mandre2012}.
 Using equation (4.11a), which relates the neck length scale $\tilde{\ell}$ to the neck height $\tilde{h}_n$, we find that this pressure is proportional to $\tilde{h}_n^{-2}$, indicating that it blows up faster than the neck pressure $\tilde{p}_n \propto \tilde{h}_n^{-1}$.
 Non-linear effects come into play as the pressure associated to non-linear advection becomes of the same order as the neck pressure $\tilde{p}_n$ (equation (4.11b)), giving a scaling relation for the minimum thickness

 Equation \eqref{NLinertscaling} predicts a power-law decrease of the minimum thickness with the impact velocity, $h_m \propto U^{-4/3}$, for a fixed drop radius and superheat.
-The exponent associated to this power-law decay is lower than that identified in the capillary regime, where $h_m \propto U^{-2}$, in qualitative agreement with our measurements.
-Taking into account the temperature dependence of the gas properties, we plot in figure \ref{fig3}(a) the predictions of equation \eqref{NLinertscaling} for $T_s > 178\si{\degreeCelsius}$ (solid lines).
+The exponent associated to this power-law decay is lower than that identified in the capillary regime, where $h_m \propto U^{-2}$, in qualitative agreement with our measurements\revP{, and it is equal to that reported by \citet{mandre2012} in the advection dominated regime (equation \eqref{isoNLinertscaling})}. \revP{For fixed impact parameters and material properties, equation \eqref{NLinertscaling} also predicts the increase of $h_m$ with $\Delta T$, $h_m \propto \Delta T$, which is stronger than in the surface tension dominated regime (where $h_m \propto \Delta T^{1/2}$).} Taking into account the temperature dependence of the \revP{material} properties, we plot in figure \ref{fig3}(a) the predictions of equation \eqref{NLinertscaling} for $T_s > 178\si{\degreeCelsius}$ (solid lines).
 The data are in quantitative agreement with the proposed scaling relation, with a prefactor $3.4 \pm 0.3$ which we determine from fitting the data for $T_s > 178\si{\degreeCelsius}$.

 The transition from the dominance of capillary to non-linear inertia effects is expected when the predictions of equations \eqref{capscaling} and \eqref{NLinertscaling} are equal, \emph{i.e.} when $\Stn^{2/3} \mathcal{E}^{1/2}$ is of order one.
 We evidence this transition by reporting in figure \ref{fig3}(b) the minimum thickness $h_m$ normalized by the capillary scaling (equation \eqref{capscaling}) as a function of $\Stn^{2/3} \mathcal{E}^{1/2}$.
 This compensated plot highlights the systematic deviation from the scaling relation obtained in the capillary regime (dashed black line, equation \eqref{capscaling}) when $\Stn^{2/3} \mathcal{E}^{1/2} \gtrsim 1$, and reiterates that this deviation is quantitatively captured by the introduction of the non-linear inertia dominated regime (solid black line, equation \eqref{NLinertscaling}).